 Given the ageing of the population, the incidence of co-morbidity is growing rapidly.
-To make electronic treatment with Active Implantable

-37 EU industry here means the full Large Industry + SME + RTO + University ecosystem Medical Devices (AIMD's) viable, these AIMD's will have to coexist with each other within a single patient.
+To make electronic treatment with Active Implantable Medical Devices (AIMDs) viable, these AIMDs will have to coexist with each other within a single patient.
 Furthermore, there will be a coexistence between mainstream diagnostic and therapy systems in hospitals and implantable devices.